GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/faultMechanics/sneddon/Example.rst

   | :math:`p_f`    | Fracture pressure     | [MPa]            | -2.0              |
   +----------------+-----------------------+------------------+-------------------+

-Note that the internal fracture pressure has a negative value, due to the negative sign convention for compressive stresses in GEOSX.
+Note that the internal fracture pressure has a negative value, due to the negative sign convention for compressive stresses in GEOS.

 Material properties and boundary conditions are specified in the ``Constitutive`` and ``FieldSpecifications`` sections.